whykusanagi/nikke_coredust/README.md

 This Python project analyzes core dust production across different outpost levels in NIKKE to identify optimal breakpoints—specific levels where core dust production increases significantly. **The breakpoint is the level where you CROSS the threshold and gain the benefit**—you profit when you reach that level, not before.
 By focusing on reaching these breakpoint levels, players can optimize their resource acquisition and character development.

+**How Outpost Leveling Works:** You gain one outpost level per stage cleared in campaign (both normal and hard mode).
+This means every stage you push directly contributes to your outpost level, making breakpoint planning crucial for efficient progression.

 The project provides both a modular Python library and a Jupyter notebook interface for generating interactive Plotly visualizations.

 ## Features